nqminhuit/bank-voucher-int/README.md

 (13): Gateway response result to Client

-(*): Gateway will also handle authentication check at step (11), if authentication success, it will delegate request.
+(*): Gateway will also handle authentication check at step (11) before deleggation, if authentication success, it will delegate request.
 Usually there should be a microservice for this task, however, its tasks are only for sign-up and check authentication, quite small for this assignment, so no need for new service.

 # Implementation
 Kafka topics: